poxet/tharga-reporter/README.md

 - ColumnBorderColor - Color of the separator line between the columns
 - SkipLine - Skips a sertain *height* every number of rows making tables easier to read.
 - RowPadding - Adds extra padding on all rows
-- ColumnPadding - Adds extra padding to the columns
+- ColumnPadding - Adds extra padding to the columns on the side where the text is expanding.
+(To the right when left aligned and to the left when right aligned)
 - HideTableWhenColumnIsHidden - The entire table is hidden if the specified column is hidden from the table.
 (Ex.
 HideTableWhenColumnIsHidden="{NameOfData}")

 ###### Table column
 Columns are a little bit old-school.
 This code should better be refactored since it does not follow the pattern of everything else here.
 The way columns are added to a table really does not make any sense...
-- DisplayName - The text that appears in the header for the column.
+- Title - The text that appears in the header for the column.
+- Value - The value that appears in *cells*.
+Use the *data* pattern when adding to this table (ie. "{NameOfData}").
 - Width - Width of the column.
 If left out is is calculated depending on the *WidthMode*.
-- WidthMode - Can be set to *Specific* (the Width has to be set), *Auto* (Automatically calculated in some magic way) and *Spring* (There can be only one in each table.
-It takes up as much space as it can.)
+- WidthMode - Can be set to *Specific* (the Width has to be set), *Auto* (Calculated so that the largest value will fit, Width is used as minimum width) and *Spring* (It takes up as much space as it can, Width is used as minimum width)
 - Align - Can be set to *Left* or *Right* and affects data and header in the same way.
 - HideValue - Value that if rendered empty, collapses the entire column from the table.

-Now, where is the data for the *cells* you might wonder.
-Me too when I wrote this document.
-It so happens that there is an extra property tha cannot be seen here.
-It only exists when adding the column to the table.
-There is a function called *AddColumn* on the table object.
-The first parameter of this function is the text that will be used on all *cells*.
-Use the *data* pattern when adding to this table (ie. "{NameOfData}").
-*This should be rewritten so that a table column is created separatley with all its properties and added to the table.
-This is how all the other elements work.*
+If there is text that dows not fit the width of the column, it is trunkated so that it fits.
+The truncation is done from the right part of the string until the text fits.
+If the total width of all columns is greater than the table width, all columns are decreased proportionally so that they fit the table.

 ###### Table data
 I was going to refer to the *Data* section of this document, but since the data of the table so essensial, I decided to put it here.
 However, you need an understanding of how data works to fully understand this.
 So it is not a bad idea to read about the *data* section first anyway.